roskakori/pygount/docs/usage.rst

 list of suffixes to take into account, for example ``--suffix=py,sql,xml``.

 .. option:: --out FILE

+By default the result of the analysis are written to the standard output.
+To redirect the output to a file, use for example ``--out=counts.txt``.

+To explicitly redirect to the standard output specify ``--out=STDOUT``.

 .. option:: --format FORMAT

 By default the result of the analysis are written to the standard output in a